-We have recently rolled out an improved version of the Roaming Messenger Platform which is being offered as a standalone server product or a hosted service.
-We expect to sell and license the Roaming Messenger product to system integrators and application developers in markets such as emergency response services, the military and private businesses.
-For example, we might sell a Roaming Messenger Gateway server to a systems integrator that is designing an emergency alert and notification system.
+We have developed a proprietary solution called "Roaming Messenger" for delivering real-time information to wired and wireless devices for homeland security, emergency response, military and enterprise applications.
+Unlike solutions based on existing messaging technology such as e-mail, text messaging, and voicemail, Roaming Messenger packages time-critical information into smart messages.
+These messages automatically roam throughout the wired and wireless worlds - from mobile devices to desktop PCs to central servers - tracking down people and obtaining responses in real-time.
+We expect to sell and license the Roaming Messenger product to system integrators and application developers in markets such as Homeland Security, Emergency Response, Military and Enterprise Automation.
+For example, we might sell a Roaming Messenger Gateway appliance to a systems integrator that is designing an emergency alert and notification system.
 We plan to sell Roaming Messenger through channel partners and value-added resellers (VARs) who are established in their respective vertical markets.

-For the year ended June 30, 2004, we focused our efforts primarily on product refinement and market development of the Roaming Messenger product.
+For the year ended June 30, 2004, we have been in product refinement and market development mode on the Roaming Messenger product.
 We have forged a number of partnerships with small to medium sized companies in the Homeland Security and Public Safety sector.
 While we have validated the need for the unique capabilities of Roaming Messenger in these markets, significant revenue has yet to be derived, due to minimal sales and marketing efforts.
 Also, it took much longer than anticipated for federal funds to flow into the information technology procurement departments of government and public safety agencies to which most of our channel partners sell.

 A large part of our investment capital was used for product development and infrastructure build-out during the year ended June 30, 2004.
 However, this will shift more towards sales, marketing and business development for the upcoming fiscal year ending June 30, 2005.
-The homeland security and public safety markets are still our primary markets as we are beginning to see increased information technology spending at the state and local government level.
+The Homeland Security and Public Safety markets are still our primary markets as we are beginning to see increased information technology spending at the state and local government level.
 While Roaming Messenger is a horizontal product with application in many markets, our primary sales and marketing strategy continues to be vertically focused.
 We will execute various low-cost horizontal marketing programs, concurrently, to identify new opportunities in non-primary vertical markets - such as healthcare or enterprise markets.

-Our growth strategy consists of three phases:

-- · During Phase I we will focus our marketing efforts on the Homeland Security and Public Safety markets - · During Phase II we will focus on the enterprise markets for business process management and communication applications. - · During Phase III we will focus on the consumer markets for application such as mobile commerce and mobile gaming.
+Our overarching growth strategy remains a three phase strategy.
+Phase I is the Homeland Security and Public Safety markets.
+Phase II is the enterprise markets for business process management and communication applications.
+Phase III is the consumer markets for application such as mobile commerce and mobile gaming.

-In executing our growth strategy, strategic acquisition of synergistic companies may be explored.
-When decide on potential acquisition candidates, we will consider whether the candidate offers (i) access to customers and (ii) complementary products or services.
+In executing our growth strategy, strategic acquisition of synergistic companies will be explored.
+Acquisition synergy shall be based on two primary factors (i) access to install based of customers (ii) complementary product or service offerings.